GUI: Interactive Playback¶

 Timestamps - if the

-Show Timestampcheckbox is enabled, the frame timestamp displayed in the viewer will be drawn into every exported GIF frame.Scale bar - if the
+Show Timestampcheckbox is enabled, the frame timestamp displayed in the viewer will be drawn into every exported frame.Scale bar - if the

 How to control annotations¶